 Ok, this is difficult, but everyone has to learn to do it.
 By “it” I mean talking about sex, not just doing it.
 It’s best to choose a relaxed, semi-quiet time, when having sex is not on the agenda.
 I think it’s great to ask for permission to bring up a delicate topic and create a playful, non-anxious attitude in your own heart at the same time.

 It takes a long time, sometimes a lifetime, to get full “ownership” of our sexuality.
-And 25 is still young.
+And 25 is still young for that level of maturity.
 Also, premature ejaculation can also be a problem for older men and their partners as well.
 What’s amazing is that couples can go for decades without resolving this issue.
 Accommodating this problem is only a temporary solution.
-Once it becomes a pattern it is self reinforcing and very demoralizing to everyone.
+Once it becomes a pattern it is self-reinforcing and very demoralizing to everyone.